 Having pace is always a good trait for a team.
 Whether it’s the full-back in recovery or a winger taking on a player, it can be influential.

 You don’t necessarily need the speed if you’ve players like Iniesta and Xavi, who can accurately control the ball and pass.

 A player with pace is best placed in a position that will be dangerous.
 Have them in a position where they will more often face a 1-on-1 situation.

 Tiki Taka is widely known for its combination play.
-That is short, quick passing with one or two touches, played a speed that hard to close down and intercept.
+That’s short, quick passing with one or two touches, played at a speed that is hard to close down and intercept.

 11 v 11 Soccer Formations